-If your child is drinking two cups of milk or less per day, probably not.
-(Unless lactose intolerance runs in your family).
+If your child is drinking two cups of milk or less per day, no. (Unless lactose intolerance runs in your family).
 More milk than that might begin to interfere with their intake of other foods.
 Milk is filling, and if kids drink a lot of milk they probably won’t be as hungry for other nutritious foods – vegetables, fruits, grains, fish, legumes, etc. If your child isn’t hungry at mealtimes or seems to only want milk, you may want to offer less milk, less often.

 Should you cut milk out of your or your child’s diet?

-I personally don’t think so, though you could certainly choose to offer other dairy products – plain yogurt, kefir, cottage cheese, etc. – in place of most servings of milk, since eating your calories tends to be better than drinking them.
+I personally don’t think so, though you could certainly choose to offer other dairy products – plain yogurt, kefir, cottage cheese, etc. – in place of some servings of milk, since eating your calories tends to be better than drinking them.
 If you do choose to give your children milk, keep these four things in mind:

 - Portion size.
 Limit consumption to 2 cups per day for young kids and 3 cups for older kids.